 Norwegian mass murderer Anders Behring Breivik has won part of his lawsuit against the state over his solitary confinement in a high-security prison, a court announced Wednesday.

-The Oslo district court found the 37-year-old’s treatment in prison violated Article 3 of the European Convention on Human Rights, prohibiting “inhuman or degrading treatment," and ruled that his conditions must be eased.
+Last week, the Oslo district court found that the 37-year-old’s incarceration in a high-security prison, where he is held in solitary confinement, violated Article 3 of the European Convention on Human Rights, prohibiting “inhuman or degrading treatment.”

 The ruling outlined areas of concern in regard to the conditions of Breivik’s confinement, which, taken as a whole, constituted a breach of his rights.

-These included the duration of his isolation, and inadequate consideration of the mental impact of the regime.
-It also said the routine nude checks Breivik had to go through were not sufficiently justified from a security perspective.
+These included the duration of his isolation and inadequate consideration of the mental impact of the regime.
+It also said that routine nude checks of Breivik were not sufficiently justified from a security perspective.

 But it did not give concrete directives on how the conditions should be changed.

-Appearing in public for the first time since his trial, Breivik gave testimony during the suit, alleging that his isolation in prison constituted a “sadistic” attempt by Norwegian authorities to kill him.
+Appearing in public for the first time since his 2012 trial, Breivik gave testimony, alleging that his isolation in prison constituted a “sadistic” attempt by Norwegian authorities to kill him.

-Since his arrest, he has been separated from other inmates, and virtually his only visits have been with professionals, who meet with him separated behind a glass screen.
+Since his arrest in 2011, he has been separated from other inmates, and virtually his only visits have been with professionals, who meet with him separated behind a glass screen.

-His incoming and outgoing mail is also censored to prevent him from building far-right networks and inciting sympathizers to violence.
+His incoming and outgoing mail is also censored to prevent him from building networks among far-right extremists and inciting sympathizers to violence.